Air Conditioning Repairadmin2021-11-07T22:19:42+00:00

 Leaks: One of the most common problems with an air conditioning system is a leak.
 Air conditioning is a closed system, which means that it shouldn’t be exposed to outside air.
 A leak can quickly cause the pressure to drop, which interrupts the refrigerant cycle.
 It’s also hazardous to have a large refrigerant leak.
 The liquid is a controlled substance, dangerous to be consumed by either animals or plants, and it must be handled and disposed of by a professional.

 Low Refrigerant: Along with leaks comes the problem of low refrigerant.
 Even without a large leak, infinitesimal amounts of refrigerant can be lost during each cycle, which means that even a well-functioning system might need a recharge in order to work optimally.
 Unlike other fluids in your car, freon isn’t something you can top up yourself.
-Bring your car to a professional to ensure that you don’t lose excess refrigerant, mishandle the dangerous material, and you maintain the proper pressure.
+Bring your car to a professional to ensure that you don’t lose excess refrigerant or mishandle dangerous material, so the proper pressure can be maintained.

 Broken Compressor: The compressor is the engine that runs the whole refrigerant cycle.
 If your compressor isn’t getting the energy needed to power the A/C, the entire system stops.
 Whether the compressor is actually broken, or its connection with the engine isn’t working, we can trace the problem to see what’s wrong.